Look Up Free Martin County Public Records on Anyone

 It is important for individuals searching for public records to be aware that Amendment 6 (also known as Marsy’s Law) protects victims in Florida from excessive exposure.
 For that reason, every time a public record is requested, some information might be redacted or omitted.

 In regards to the arrest records available on the sheriff’s website, some names, addresses, or details about the arrest may not appear on arrest affidavits and other documents.
-Thais commission is to keep the victim protected and safe.
+This commission is to keep the victim protected and safe.

 In cases when the information is not contained in the files that are placed online, citizens can reach out to the sheriff’s office using the following information: